jesuscast/hacktech-server/README.md

 __Python daemon:__
 It lies in the client machine listening for images outputted from the fingerprint sensor into the filesystem.
-Once a new image appears it sends it over the network (TODO: encrypt it before sendind)
+Once a new image appears it sends it over the network (TODO: encrypt it before sending)